 There was significant enthusiasm for the project as evidenced by the positive feedback forms received following each event.
 This enthusiasm was harnessed by the collaborative to push forward the project as most people understood the case for change and were keen to make it happen.

-Implementing change in a very complex system is difficult and organisations were at different starting points in terms of Quality Improvement (QI) experience and knowledge of NEWS.
-The breakthrough model alone was not enough and this was supplemented with meetings using traditional NHS structures, meetings and project planning.
-The QI Academy at the WofE AHSN was also utilised to support QI training.
+Implementing change in a complex system is difficult, and organisations were at different starting points in terms of Quality Improvement (QI) experience and knowledge of NEWS.
+The breakthrough model alone was not enough, and this was supplemented with meetings using traditional NHS structures, meetings, and project planning.
+The QI Academy at the West of England AHSN was also utilised to support QI training.

-Evidence from the qualitative analysis suggests digital enablers made NEWS easier to adopt.
-NEWS templates were put into GP IT systems such as EMIS and Adastra and SystmOne.
+Evidence from the qualitative analysis suggests digital enablers made NEWS2 easier to adopt.
+NEWS2 templates were put into GP IT systems such as EMIS and Adastra and SystmOne, and many organisations have or are in the process of implementing e-observation systems to enable easier recording and calculation of observations and NEWS2 scores.

 March 2015 – ongoing